Chișinău Marathon: 2023

 In 2023, the Chisinau Big Hearts Marathon kicked off for the ninth time.
 The country's main running event took place under the slogan "The marathon is more than just a race.
 It's proof that we are together."

 The marathon-related events lasted two days: September 23 and 24.
 In total, more than 10,000 people from 46 countries participated in the races.
 Participants competed in four main distances: marathon (42 km 195 m), half-marathon (21 km 975 m), 10 km, and 5 km.
 Additionally, a free non-competitive race, Fun Run, for all those interested took place over a distance of 1.5 km.
 Marathon for All was organized for wheelchair athletes, and children had their starts as part of the Kids Run Day.
 Winners received prizes and gifts from sponsors, and all athletes who completed the chosen competitive distance within the set time limits were awarded finisher's medals.

-Every year, the Chisinau marathon attracts more and more participants and sports enthusiasts from all over the world, strengthening Moldova's positive image, portraying it as a modern and athletic country that promotes humanistic values and a healthy lifestyle.

 The organizer of the Chisinau Big Hearts Marathon is the public sports organization Sporter, which has remained the sole organizer of marathon races in Moldova for over 10 years, as well as 999.md - the most popular online ad board in our country.
 In 2023, the marathon took place with the support of the City Hall of the Chisinau municipality and the General Direction of Education, Youth and Sport, as well as over 30 partner companies and organizations.
 The marathon's general partner was the VISA payment system.